 Now in its third year, the GC2B roundtable series hosted by The Lawyer and BLP, have explored the role of GC and sparked debate among 200-plus leading lawyers.
 Chaired by BLP managing partner Lisa Mayhew and The Lawyer’s Editor Catrin Griffiths the event in November will address some of the ethical challenges that GCs face.
 We’ll look at best practice risk management and ask what more can be done to help GCs deal with the ‘messy knotty problems’ that arrive in their inbox and require holistic strategic risk management solutions beyond a straightforward ‘legal approach’.

 Have your say

 We want to hear from experienced GCs who are interested in passing on their knowledge and from GCs new to their role.
-If you would like to be part of the discussion at The Gherkin on 28 November, please contact Emma Bower at The Lawyer (firstname.lastname@example.org) to register your interest.
+If you would like to be part of the discussion, please contact Emma Bower at The Lawyer (firstname.lastname@example.org) to register your interest.